redFrik/udk10-Embedded_Systems/udk131205/README.md

 var d2= p9_31;//digital 2
 ```

 See the schematics for pin numbers.
-(Note that some pins might not be available - read up on overlay and search online forums)
+(Note that some pins might not be available - read up on overlay online if some pin doesn't work)

 //--quitting
 ------------